Listen to WFVR on our Live Stream

 In the coming weeks and months many of our neighbors are going to be adversely affected, some severely, by either the virus, the economic downturn or both.

-In lieu of our Royalton Community Radio/WFVR-LP fund drive scheduled for this coming week, we are asking our listeners to consider supporting one of the organizations that will be providing community support for those affected by the COVID-19 virus.
+In lieu of our Royalton Community Radio/WFVR-LP fund drive, we are asking our listeners to consider supporting one of the organizations that will be providing community support for those affected by the Covid-19 virus.